Biotech-UG-IITKgp/BT_BlackBox/_posts/2019-12-24-Introduction-post.markdown

 - Topper's notes (if they choose to submit)
 - Research Papers read by Undergrads (with a summary?)
-- Direct FAQ with interested seniors
+- Direct FAQ with interested seniors (coming soon)
 - Books for further reading

 ## Guide to Practical Treachery